S. J. Jananiy: Career

 On 14 November 2002, Jananiy participated in Children's Day Function at Rashtrapati Bhavan, New Delhi and performed Endaro Mahanubhavulu for A. P. J. Abdul Kalam, then President of India.
 In 2003, Jananiy was bestowed with Kalai Ilamani Award from Government of Tamil Nadu for her excellence in classical music.
 The same year, she did playback singing under the direction of Karthik Raja, for a Tamil film, Album.

 In 2007, Jananiy's third album, Sri Venkatesa Suprabhatam & Kandha Sashti Kavacham, was released.
 The album was collection of devotional songs with Carnatic music.
 The album was released by M. Balamuralikrishna and Neyveli Santhanagopalan.
 After release of the album, Jananiy became disciple of Balamuralikrishna.

 In 2007, Jananiy collaborated with her uncle and released the concept-series Classic Waves.
 The music for this series was conducted, arranged and produced by Jananiy herself.
 Classic Waves 2 and 3 were released in 2010 and 2011 respectively while 4 volumes of Classic Marvel series were released in 2009, 2010, 2011 and 2012 respectively.
 Jananiy received Yuvakala Bharathi from Bharat Kalachar in 2011.
 Later in 2011, Jananiy participated with Pandit Hariprasad Chaurasia in a Jugalbandi concert for the Music festival Au Fil des Voix at Alhambra Concert Hall in Paris, France.

 In 2012, Jananiy composed and produced music for S. P. Balasubrahmanyam's contemporary album, Kandar Shashti Kavacham and Subrahmanya Bhujangam.
 The album was released by EMI Virgin.
 Later in December that year, Jananiy collaborated again with Balasubrahmanyam along with Hariharan and P. Unnikrishnan for Mahakavi Bharathiar's Vande Mataram.
 She was also the composer, arranger and conductor of music for this album.

 Jananiy made the musical arrangements and produced music for Carnatic Symphony-Cleveland Thyagaraja Aradhana Festival that was held in Cleveland, Ohio, in 2014 as well as in 2017.
 She was awarded with Sangitha Kovidha from Gayathri Fine Arts & Lakshmi Kuppuswamy Trust, New Delhi in 2015.
 She also received Bharathi Award from Vidiyal Charitable Trust & The Dawn Cultural & Social Association later that year.
 Jananiy composed music for the Tamil Movie Prabha that got launched in 2015.
-As of 2017, she has released 30 albums in various genre apart from jingles and private songs.
+As of 2024, she has released 90 albums in various genres apart from jingles and private songs.